TELOS-syslab/MerlinOSDI26AE/README.md

 ## Notes for Reviewers

-- The quick-start path regenerates all provided figures from bundled data.
+- The quick-start path regenerates all provided figures from bundled data and is the recommended AE baseline due to low resource cost.
-- The full trace-driven evaluation is reproducible but expensive; we recommend spot-checking representative traces unless sufficient compute is available.
+- The full trace-driven evaluation is reproducible but very expensive in CPU time, memory, and storage; we recommend spot-checking representative traces unless sufficient compute is available.
 - The scripts are resumable in the sense that they inspect existing output files and skip completed policy results when possible.
 - No private datasets are required.
 The large traces are publicly available from the URLs listed above.
 - The artifact does not intentionally perform destructive operations.
 The installation scripts do use `sudo apt`, `sudo make install`, and Docker.
+- The repository does not include the full trace corpus.
+This keeps the artifact package small and relies on the public dataset archive listed below.